Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Low-frequency expansion of the self-energy

 Inserting this expression into Dyson's equation $G^{-1}=G_0^{-1}-\Sigma$, we see that the spectral function displays a quasiparticle peak with a spectral weight $Z_{\mathbf{k}}$ and width $\gamma_{\mathbf{k}}$ (inverse of the quasiparticle lifetime $\tau_{\mathbf{k}}$) given by:

 Performing also a Taylor expansion for momenta $\mathbf{k}$ close to Fermi surface, the renormalization of the quasiparticle effective mass is obtained as:

 In practice, $Z_{\mathbf{k}}$ and $\gamma_{\mathbf{k}}$, as displayed e.g. in our discussion of the metallic regime in Fig.~\ref{fig:fl}, are obtained in this article by a fit of the imaginary part of the self-energy $\text{Im }\Sigma(\mathbf{k},i\omega_n)$ calculated on the discrete set of Matsubara frequencies, by a fourth-order polynomial.
 This is common practice in analyzing computational results available in imaginary time at finite temperature.
 The sign of the slope of the self-energy at low Matsubara frequencies was also used to distinguish between `metallic' behaviour ($Z_{\mathbf{k}}<1$) and the pseudogap and incoherent regimes in which the positive slope corresponds formally to $Z_{\mathbf{k}}>1$.

-Care should be applied, however, in interpreting the values of $Z_{\mathbf{k}}$ and $\gamma_{\mathbf{k}}$ obtained from such Matsubara fits in terms of quasiparticles properties, when the system does not obey Fermi liquid behaviour at low frequencies or low temperatures.
-We here illustrate and clarify this point by considering, for simplicity, a linear fit of the imaginary part of the self-energy over the first two Matsubara frequencies $\omega_0=\pi T$, $\omega_1=3\pi T$, namely:
+Care should be applied, however, in interpreting the values of $Z_{\mathbf{k}}$ and $\gamma_{\mathbf{k}}$ obtained from such Matsubara fits in terms of quasiparticles properties, when the system does not obey Fermi liquid behaviour at low frequencies or low temperatures (as is the case here, because of perfect nesting and of the gradual opening of the pseudogap).
+We illustrate and clarify this point by considering, for simplicity, a linear fit of the imaginary part of the self-energy over the first two Matsubara frequencies $\omega_0=\pi T$, $\omega_1=3\pi T$, namely:

 with:

 For simplicity, we have dropped the momentum dependence in these expressions: it is understood that the analysis is performed at a given value of $\mathbf{k}$.
 We now use the spectral representation of the self-energy $\Sigma(i\omega_n)\,=\,\int d\omega \frac{\sigma(\omega)}{i\omega_n-\omega}$ with $\sigma(\omega)\equiv -\frac{1}{\pi}\text{Im}\Sigma(\omega+i0^+)$, yielding: